A heartbroken mum has opened up about how she accidentally starved her three-day-old baby to death.

 It was then that Jillian was told: ‘Sure breast is best, but follow with the bottle.
 This way you know your baby has eaten enough.’

-Jillian, now a mum of two girls, says: ‘If only I could go back in time.
+Adds Jillian, now a mum of two girls: ‘If only I could go back in time.
 I still have many, many days of guilt and questions – what if I would’ve just given him a bottle?
 And anger because how would I have known.’

 She’s now talking about the tragedy in the hope of educating new parents.

-‘I realised in my grieving that there could be so many more parents that needed to hear it or talk about it but were never given the opportunity,’ says Jillian.
+‘I realised in my grieving that there could be so many more parents that needed to hear it or talk about it but were never given the opportunity,’ she says.

 This article originally appeared in New Idea.